-Cycling enthusiasts, tennis lovers, cricket fiends, sports fans – if you're cheering for the environment, you know that we're up against some ugly opposition.
-We're talking about all the plastic pollution seeping into the big game experience.
-And then into the oceans.
+Sports fans – we're up against some ugly opposition.
+We're talking about plastic pollution seeping into the big-game experience.

 2. Don't get lost in the hype